From time to time, members of the public may receive documents, text messages or calls purportedly from Singapore Customs officers.

 - Open a file attachment.

-- Transfer a sum of money to an account belonging to an individual.
+- Transfer a sum of money to an account belonging to an individual to release an item.

 - Provide personal bank account number(s).